LuciusVH/MS2/README.md

 The map is centered on the selected region, and its borders are highlighted by a 3px blue line.
 The code to do so has been found on [Ourcodeworld.com](https://ourcodeworld.com/articles/read/830/how-to-highlight-an-area-city-state-or-country-in-google-maps-with-javascript), and modified to fit the app.
 Quite a bit of work & fun about these borders... :sweat_smile: All the detailed explanation can be found [here](https://github.com/LuciusVH/oui-oui-baguette/tree/main/assets/boundaries.md).
 If Outre Mer is selected, then all oversea territories are highlighted.

 For the filters, they propose to display only hotels, restaurants, bars, monuments, activities, or all of them.
+They display 20 markers only, except the "all" filter which display a collection of all other filters, so a total of 100 markers.
+I implemented the marker clusterer function from Google Maps, so in case some individual markers get on one another, they all get collected under a clusterer which improves UX.